Katt Lissard's Accomplishments

-2009 - Resident Artist at Mabou Mines Theatre in New York City.
-Creative work: Outpost, a performance piece about her experiences in Lesotho, southern Africa as theatre director, teacher, foreigner.
+- 2009 & 2010 – Resident Artist at Mabou Mines Theatre in New York.
+Two residences of development work on: Outpost - Letter from Lesotho: an experimental conversation – a performance piece about my experiences in Lesotho, southern Africa as insider/outsider – theatre director, teacher, foreigner.

-2008 - Jerome Foundation grant administered by Cornucopia Art Center in Lanesboro, Minnesota.
-Lissard created an installation piece, Mostly Water, with flood survivors, school children and environmental activists in the Root River Valley.
+- 2008 - Jerome Foundation grant administered by Cornucopia Art Center in Lanesboro, Minnesota – where I created an installation piece, Mostly Water, with flood survivors, school children and environmental activists in the Root River Valley.

-2007 - Art Matters individual artist grant for her ongoing theatre work in Africa.
-Lissard’s work as playwright and performer has been seen at NYC venues, including: Dixon Place, HERE, The Arclight, and NYU’s Experimental Theatre Wing; throughout Lesotho; and at the Performing Arts Centre of the Free State in Bloemfontein, South Africa.
+- 2007 - Art Matters individual artist grant for my ongoing theatre work in Africa.
+I also received an earlier Art Matters award for playwriting.
+My work as playwright and performer has been seen at NYC venues, including: Dixon Place, HERE, The Arclight, and NYU’s Experimental Theatre Wing; throughout Lesotho; and at the Performing Arts Centre of the Free State in Bloemfontein, South Africa.

-June 2006 - Launch of Winter/Summer Institute (WSI) in Lesotho, of which she is Artistic Director (www.maketheatre.org).
+- June 2006 - Launch of The Winter/Summer Institute (WSI) in Lesotho by eight colleagues from four countries, which grew out of my Fulbright teaching and theatre work in 2005.
+I’m WSI’s Artistic Director.
 WSI brings together performers and directors, students and teachers, from three continents to create collaborative theatre in Lesotho about HIV/AIDS.

 - 2005 - Fulbright Scholar African Regional Research Award to teach in Lesotho in the National University’s Theatre Unit, to direct plays and to research the theatrical response to the HIV/AIDS pandemic.